South Riverdale Child-Parent Centre is THE place to be for new parents in Leslieville, Riverside, Riverdale, and the Beaches.

 Nina is happy to talk with you about your child’s development and activities that you can do as part of your regular routine at home—let us know if you would like to complete an Ages and Stages Questionnaire® together.
 The questionnaires and activities are for children as young as 1 month and are sensitive to Indigenous worldviews.

-- Nina and Ellie have been trained to complete Ages and Stages Questionnaires® with you!
+- Nina has been trained to complete Ages and Stages Questionnaires® with you!
 Let us know if you would like to talk about your child's development and activities that you can do at home as part of your regular routine.

 - The Winter Wonderland Auction was a fun night that raised $14,000 for the Centre!
 Thank you to everyone who supported the Centre!